django-cms/djangocms-frontend/docs/source/tutorial/builtin_components.rst

 Limitations of built-in components
 ==================================

-Built-oin components are a powerful tool for content editors, especially if they are used to using the Bootstrap CSS framework.
+Built-in components are a powerful tool for content editors, especially if they are used to using the Bootstrap CSS framework.
 Those components are both portable to other frameworks and extensible (see :ref:`how-to-extend-frontend-plugins`) But they have some limitations: